satishdevops777/satishdevops777/README.md

 ## About Me

 👋 Hi there!
-I'm [Your Name], a DevOps Engineer with a passion for automating processes and enhancing productivity.
-I specialize in bridging the gap between development and operations, ensuring seamless deployments and robust infrastructure.
+I'm Satish, AWS Certified Solution Architect (SAA-003) and Certified Terraform Associate with 5+ Years of experience in Linux System Adminstration, Cloud Computing and DevOps Practices.

 ### 💻 Skills
 - **Cloud Platforms**: AWS